 As explained in our article on sushi etiquette, “If you have any special dietary requests, you need to inform the sushi shop at the time of making reservations – not on the day of your meal.”

 This rule applies not only to sushi, but also to other restaurants, izakayas, and ryokans.

 Typically these establishments plan their menus in advance, with great care.
-By explaining your needs when you make the reservation, you are giving them the opportunity to try and accommodate your needs.
+By explaining your needs when you make the reservation, you are giving them the opportunity to accommodate your needs.

-It’s true that there is a possibility your reservation may be declined, if the restaurant feels they can’t properly accommodate your request.
+It’s true that there is a possibility your reservation may be declined if the chef feels they can’t properly accommodate your request.
 On the other hand, failing to inform them would be extremely inconsiderate, and a major etiquette faux pas.

-In addition to our tips above for travelers with celiac disease, here are some helpful links for travelers who eat vegetarian, vegan, kosher, and halal:
+To complement our tips above, here are some helpful links for travelers who eat vegetarian, vegan, kosher, and halal:

 - Health Food, Vegetarian & Vegan Restaurants in Japan

 - How To Eat Like A Buddhist Monk

 - A list of kosher foods, and their Japanese names

 - Halal Food in Japan (Basics for Muslim Travelers in Japan)